Te wātaka

 September 2022: Proposal outlining the name and functions for the new entity is presented to Cabinet for approval.

-October 2022: Cabinet confirmed its intention to establish a new integrity entity and agreed a working title for the new organisation of ‘Integrity Sport and Recreation NZ’ (ISRNZ).
+October 2022: Cabinet confirmed its intention to establish a new integrity entity.